 Returns can generally be divided into three categories:

 - Those that generate growth or reduce costs indirectly.

-Delivering employee training and development through online and blended learning programs has a measurable impact on expenses.
+Educating your employees through corporate learning programs has a measurable impact on expenses.
 Consider the following:

-- Delivering training without having to pay for things such as travel, meals and facility rentals is a direct cost saving.
+- Online corporate learning opportunities deliver education without having to bring in external instructors or bring learners together at an offsite location.
+This removes the need to pay for things such as travel, meals and facility rentals is a direct cost saving.

 - Online programs scale easily to improve reach with much less administrative overhead than in-person learning—meaning you can reach more learners and offer a greater variety of learning opportunities with your existing team.

 - Making programs available anytime, anywhere gives employees the ability to fit learning into their workflow, reducing barriers to participation.